Poker Tracker Compatible Sites

 Tip: Your hand histories can usually be found in the system folders of the poker room software.
 Although at some sites like PokerStars, you can actually request hand histories from within the poker client and have them sent to your email.

-Most poker rooms have no problem with tracking software like Poker Tracker 3.
+Most poker rooms have no problem with tracking software like Poker Tracker.
 It's basically an elaborate note-taking and results storage tool.
-PokerStars for example actually acknowledges PT3 as a perfectly acceptable program on their site:
+PokerStars for example actually acknowledges PT as a perfectly acceptable program on their site:

-Note: The only thing that sites like PokerStars do not like is the act of buying hand histories from sites like PokerTableRatings.com or HandHQ.com and importing them in to your database.
+Note: The only thing that sites like PokerStars do not like is the act of buying hand histories from sites like HHSmithy.com and importing them in to your database.
 Aside from that though it's all good.

 Cake Poker does not support the use of tracking software (software used by players to track the play of others).
 We are proud to lead the way in preventing the effectiveness of software that unfairly gives players an advantage over others at the table.

 On the whole though, most rooms are cool with it.
 Cake is just an exception.
-Besides, it's not that using PT3 is illegal at Cake Poker, it's just that it's not supported.
+Besides, it's not that using PT is illegal at Cake Poker, it's just that it's not supported.

 After whether or not online poker is rigged, the fairness of tracking software is one of the most debated topics in poker.